girlsinc/me-and-my-money-edu/src/pages/course/budgeting/introduction/roadmap.md

 ---

+# OVERVIEW FOR PLANNING AND BUDGETING

 <sparkle-character-intro position="right" character="kimberly">
 Planning and budgeting might sound a little dull, but it's your roadmap to achieving your financial goals.
 If you don't know where you're going, how will you get there?!
 </sparkle-character-intro>

-# Overview for Planning and Budgeting
 1. Learn to create budgets
 2. Learn how to prioritize your wants and needs
 3. Decide how much you need to earn, how much you can spend and how much to invest.